 Welcome to the End Space Press Kit.
-Here you will find any information you might be looking for to write about End Space on the Gear VR or to learn more about it.
+Here you will find any information you might be looking for to write about End Space or to learn more about it.
 If you require something that you don’t see here please send me a e-mail and I will make it available for you.

 - Developer: Orange Bridge Studios Inc.